 - Oblique root cracks – Oblique root cracks do not affect the surface of the tooth.
 Instead, the damage occurs below the gum line, and often below the jawbone.
 Root canal treatments may be possible, but extraction is almost always the only treatment option for this type of crack.

 - Oblique subgingival cracks – Oblique subgingival cracks extend below the gum line, often going as far as the jawbone.
-When a piece of the tooth breaks off, it often remains attached until the dentist removes.
+When a piece of the tooth breaks off, it often remains attached until the dentist removes it.
 These cracks are painful, and treatments may require a combination of periodontal surgery and endodontic treatment to expose the crown and place a restoration.

 - Oblique supragingival cracks – These cracks affect the crown of the tooth above the gum line.
 Oblique supragingival cracks usually result in the affected portion of the tooth breaking off.
 There is very little pain associated with this type of cracking, because the pulp of the tooth is unaffected.